-E&S Environmental conducted a demonstration project to quantify reduction in fecal coliform bacteria (FCB), suspended solids, and water temperature in response to best management practices (BMPs) that included streamside fencing, riparian planting, water diversion, enhancement of multiple small wetlands, and changes in manure management practices in a stream draining forest and farmlands.
+E&S conducted a demonstration project to quantify reduction in fecal coliform bacteria (FCB), suspended solids, and water temperature in response to best management practices (BMPs) that included streamside fencing, riparian planting, water diversion, enhancement of multiple small wetlands, and changes in manure management practices in a stream draining forest and farmlands.
 We monitored water quality for four years during storm events both above and below the BMP treatment areas and in a reference subbasin.
-Prior to any treatments, we found substantial bacterial contamination in stream waters at both the reference site and the treatment site.
-The conditions we found prior to the experiment remained the same in the reference watershed.
-The levels of FCB downstream from the treatment areas, on the other hand, were reduced by 75% after implementation of restoration actions and management changes.
+The levels of FCB downstream from the treatment areas were reduced by 75% after implementation of restoration actions and management changes.
 Sediment flux and stream temperature also decreased.